 Image by James Quirk, Accent on Photography, Bancroft, Ontario, Canada

-As I progressed through my twenties and thirties, I generally followed a healthy diet and felt well, except for a few nagging issues that crept up and eventually demanded attention.
-After my son was born I developed a nagging case of eczema that after several years of investigation and eliminating soaps and scented lotions I finally got under control.
-During my pregnancy with my daughter I developed rather severe lactose intolerance and a few years after that required gall bladder surgery.
+During my pregnancy with my daughter I developed severe lactose intolerance.
+A few years after that I needed gall bladder surgery.
 Then as time went on I’d notice my tummy was ‘unhappy’ much of the time.
-I tried eliminating coffee as I’d heard that was hard on the digestion, but that caused only minor improvement.
-My finger nails were always soft, I continued to have acne well into my thirties and forties and over time developed uterine fibroids.
+I tried eliminating coffee as I’d heard that was hard on the digestion, but it didn't help.
+My finger nails were always soft.
+I continued to have acne well into my thirties and forties and over time I developed uterine fibroids.

 All the Best,